 Website Planet explains that MediaFortress focuses on beginners by providing simple options to start and set up with website hosting services.
 It offers a range of pre-installed applications, such as Drupal, Joomla, and Magento.
 It also uses cPanel.

 In addition to hosting plans, MediaFortress is a marketing agency.
 This gives it a little more value as it can assist you with everything from social media campaigns to SEO while also helping you to build your website.
-It is a great option for small businesses with a lot of needs in the digital marketplace.
+It is an excellent option for small businesses with a lot of needs in the digital marketplace.

 When it comes to customer care, MediaFortress is average.
-It does offer 24/7 access to email and phone agents, but live chat is only during business hours.
+It offers 24/7 access to email and phone agents, but live chat is only during business hours.
 If you want advanced help, you will have to use email, which has long response times.
 It also lacks a knowledge base or any DIY options on its website.

 MediaFortress also is not on top when it comes to cheap pricing.
 It has the highest basic rate on our shared hosting list at $7.70 AUD a month.
 This is not an introductory rate, though, so at least you won’t see a cost hike upon renewal.
 Plus, you can get a discount if you sign up for an annual contract.

-Basic hosting gives you 1 GB of storage, 5 GB of transfers, daily backup, unlimited FTP accounts, unlimited subdomains, SSH, an online file manager, security firewall, and spam protection.
+Basic hosting gives you 1 GB of storage, 5 GB of transfers, daily backup, unlimited FTP accounts, unlimited subdomains, SSH, an online file manager, a security firewall, and spam protection.

 Like most of the shared hosting companies, MediaFortress also offers a standard 30-day money-back guarantee.